ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 Once an aircraft lands, there is the need for the physical presence of an engineer to go and connect to the "head unit" (in the cockpit) for extracting log data so as to check whether something needs to be checked/maintained.
 We need attestation of all core PLCs and embedded systems responsible for the core functionalities of the aircraft.
 All attestation reports are remotely sent (in a secure manner) to the control station once landed.
 We can group the attested elements into different Attester Groups.

-Approach: We can consider an Attester Group of 1000 aircrafts (same manufacturing brand)
+Approach: We can consider an Attester Group of 1000 aircrafts (same manufacturing brand).

 Use Case 2: Automotive domain, a Vehicle with embedded Electronic Control Units (ECUs)